Gouvernathor/ts-spangled-banner/README.md

 These are found in the main `star-spangled-banner` module.

-`getSvg(nStars: number, FBSLParams: object, MGParams: object, GSFLParams: object)`
+`getSvg(nStars: number, options)`

 This function creates a stars-and-stripes flag as an SVG element which can then be integrated in the DOM.
 The parameters are as follows:

 - `nStars: number`: the number of stars to display in the canton.

-- `FBSLParams: object`, `MGParams: object` and `GSFLParams: object`: parameters passed through to the corresponding options parameters to `stars.findBestStarLayout`, `geometry.Measurements.generate` and `getSVGFromLayout`, respectively - except that `MGParams.starLayout` is ignored.
+- `options`: parameters passed through to the corresponding options parameters to `stars.findBestStarLayout`, `geometry.Measurements.generate` and `getSVGFromLayout`, respectively - except that the `starLayout` option to `Measurements.generate` is ignored.

 ## Stars submodule content